-You may have seen news reports this week warning of Zoom’s privacy breaches, and that the technology’s rapid expansion hasn’t kept up with its cyber security.
+You may have seen news reports warning of Zoom’s privacy breaches, and that the technology’s rapid expansion hasn’t kept up with its cyber security.

 However, please be assured that hackers are not really interested in 99% of what we have to say!
 The warnings are really targeting high-end organisations who handle extremely sensitive data – not for everyday ‘chat’.

 However, there are ways to protect your Zoom meetings, such as creating Passwords.

 Passwords for Zoom meetings can be expanded to include meetings that are set up using a Personal Meeting ID (PMI).
 There can be now two types of Zoom meetings that require passwords to join: a) Standard Zoom meeting where the meeting ID (and password) for each meeting is different:

 a) As a general rule, if you have to manually enter a meeting ID, you’ll have to manually enter a password, too.
 The easiest way to join a meeting is to use the meeting URL by clicking on the ‘Click here to Join the Zoom Meeting’ in the invitation.